Montana Annulment and Prohibited Marriage Laws

 In Montana, certain types of marriages are prohibited.
 These include marrying your first cousin or other close family member such as a sibling or parent.
 In addition, you can't get married if you already have a spouse.
 You'll have to have a formal divorce first.
 Also, you have to be of legal age or you'll need parental permission.

-Same-sex marriage is now legal in the Montana.
+Same-sex marriage is now legal in the state of Montana.
 In 2014, a U.S. District Court judge ruled in favor of the freedom to marry in Montana.
+This decision was ratified on a federal level when the U.S. Supreme Court ruled that same-sex marriage is guaranteed by the Fourteenth Amendment's Equal Protection Clause in the landmark 2015 Obergefell v.
+Hodges decision.

 The basics of Montana's annulment and prohibited marriage laws are listed in the following chart.
 See FindLaw's Marriage Law Overview section for additional articles.